ideasrule/platon/docs/intro.rst

       are metallicity, C/O ratio, cloudtop pressure, scattering strength, and scattering slope

-The transit spectrum is calculating from 300 nm to 30 um, taking into account gas absorption, collisionally induced gas absorption, and Rayleigh scattering.  :class:`.TransitDepthCalculator` is written entirely in Python and is designed for performance.
+The transit spectrum is calculated from 300 nm to 30 um, taking into account gas absorption, collisionally induced gas absorption, clouds, and scattering.  :class:`.TransitDepthCalculator` is written entirely in Python and is designed for performance.
 By default, it calculates transit depths on a fine wavelength grid (λ/Δλ = 1000 with 4616 wavelength points), which takes ~170 milliseconds on a midrange